Fractured Magic: Chapter Seven

 Our hero returns.

 “Any food for you, sir?” a voice asked, pulling Aleksir from his thoughts.
-He turned from the passing crowds to find a server standing over his table.
+He turned from the passing crowds to find the restaurant server standing over his table.

 “Nah.
 I told you, I’m waiting for someone.”

 The server shrugged.
 It was a doubtful motion, a “suit yourself.”
 He probably thought Aleksir had been stood up, and Aleksir couldn’t even blame him.
-Not when he'd been here for hours nursing the same suspicion, the same glass of cheap wine.
-If it had been a date, he would’ve stormed off ages ago — but it was supposed to be a meeting, and standing up Aleksir’s boss was something one simply didn’t do.
-For it to happen, something must have gone wrong.
+Not when he’d been here for hours nursing the same suspicion, the same glass of cheap wine.
+If it had been a date, he would’ve stormed off ages ago, but this was for work.
+Standing up his boss was something people simply didn’t do, so if it had happened, something must have gone horribly wrong.

 He didn’t immediately react.
-Instead, he checked his watch, fiddled with the menu.
-Then, subtly as he could, he glanced around: first over the other veranda tables, then down the street.
-Thanks to Gallontea’s vibrant nightlife, there were people everywhere — but when Aleksir looked, no heads turned quickly away, no shapes shrank back into shadows.
+Instead, he checked his watch, fiddled with the menu, then subtly glanced around: first over the veranda tables, then down the street.
+There were people everywhere thanks to Gallonten’s vibrant nightlife, but when Aleksir looked, no heads turned quickly away and no shapes shrank back into shadows.

-Another thing Aleksir had learned early on: to trust his instincts.
-He stood and threw his napkin down, complaining loudly about being stood up, and tossed some bills onto the table for the server’s troubles.
-Then he slumped away, hands in his pockets.
-Overall, he put on a good show.
-He wished Devikra could’ve seen it.
+Aleksir had also learned early on to trust his instincts.
+Complaining loudly about being stood up, he threw his napkin down and slouched off, his hands shoved in his pockets.
+He put on a good show; he wished Devikra could have seen it.

-Because he studied the shadows so closely, he noticed them shift right where roof met sky.
-He stared, hoping it had only been an animal, but he could make out a person-shaped patch of darkness outlined against the stars.
-Aleksir squared his shoulders.
+Because he studied the shadows so closely, he noticed them shift where the roof met the sky.
+He hoped it was only an animal, but the longer he stared, the better he could make out a person-shaped patch of darkness outlined against the stars.

-A chuckle drifted out of the shadows.
-Aleksir glimpsed a ghostly face, barely illuminated by the street’s pale lamplight.
-But just as quickly as it appeared, it sank back into darkness.
+A chuckle drifted down to him.
+Aleksir glimpsed a ghostly face, barely illuminated by the street’s pale lamplight as the figure leaned forward, but just as quickly as it appeared, it was gone again.
 Without taking his eyes off that spot, Aleksir inched over to a dumpster and wrenched the leg off an overturned chair.
 The wood gave with surprising ease, and Aleksir held it aloft like a bat.

-He landed on the balls of his feet, his boots making only the softest of sounds when they hit the ground.
-He cut a tall figure, slender and lanky and sharp like a wolf.
+The stranger landed on the balls of his feet, his boots making the softest of sounds when they touched down.
+He was a tall man, slender and lanky and sharp like a wolf.
 He moved like one, too, stalking toward Aleksir with a lazy, loping prowl.
-In that moment, it struck Aleksir that he was the prey.
-With all the bravado he could muster, he asked, “Do you make a habit of running around on rooftops?”
+It struck Aleksir, in that moment, that he was the prey.
+With all the bravado he could muster, he asked, “You make a habit of running around on rooftops?”

-“Sometimes it’s the fastest way,” the stranger said, grin too wide.
+“Sometimes it’s the fastest way,” the stranger answered, his grin too wide.

 The man’s grin remained.
 “If I’m a wolf, what does that make you?”
 He paced to the side, circling Aleksir slowly.
 Aleksir turned with him, protecting his back, and too late he realized he’d cornered himself.
 At the look on his face, the man laughed.
 “What’s the matter, little rabbit?
 I mean you no harm.”

-The lamplight seemed to seek this stranger out, lighting on a handsome face — flawless, if not for the cold smile and colder eyes.
-It was the kind of face Aleksir had always been jealous of, arresting and unforgettable.
-He felt like he had seen it somewhere before, but when the man stepped closer, he didn't pause to think about it: he swung his cudgel right at that familiar face.
+The lamplight seemed to seek this stranger out, like a sunflower does the suns.
+It illuminated a handsome face—flawless, if not for the cold smile and colder eyes.
+It was the kind of face Aleksir had always been jealous of, growing up, and that same feeling ate at him now.
+So, too, did the familiarity He thought he’d seen this person somewhere before, but when the man closer, he didn’t waste time thinking about it: he swung his cudgel right at that familiar face, so swiftly the man couldn’t hope to dodge.

-Only, the man dodged.
-He moved faster than Aleksir would've thought possible, faster than his eyes could even follow.
-He’d thought his aim was perfect, but somehow he hit air and stumbled.
-When he tried again, the man simply stepped out of Aleksir's range, his hands clasped casually behind his back.
-On Aleksir's third attempt, the man caught his cudgel mid-swing, halting all of Aleksir's momentum in one jarring instant.
-Aleksir had thrown all of his weight into the swing, so he stumbled when the wolf easily wrenched the wood from his hands and tossed it into the alley's shadows.
+Only, he did.
+He moved faster than Aleksir would’ve thought possible, faster than his eyes could even follow.
+His aim had been perfect, but somehow, he hit air and stumbled.
+When he tried again, the man simply stepped out of Aleksir’s range, his hands clasped casually behind his back.
+On Aleksir’s third attempt, he caught his cudgel mid-swing, halting all of Aleksir’s momentum in one jarring instant.
+Aleksir had thrown all of his weight into the swing, so he stumbled when the wolf wrenched the wood from his hands and tossed it into the alley’s shadows.

 Aleksir was already looking around for another weapon.
-“Yeah, right.”
+“Right.”

 “You’re Aleksir Bardon, aren’t you?
 I have some questions, and word is you’re usually someone with answers.”